yolk/valvat/README.md

 ### Additional lookup validation

-To additionally perform a lookup via VIES:
+To additionally perform an lookup via VIES / HMRC:

 ```ruby
 validates :vat_number, valvat: { lookup: true }
 ```

-By default this will validate to true if the VIES web service is down.
+By default this will validate to true if the web service is down.
 To fail in this case simply add the `:fail_if_down` option:

 ```ruby
 validates :vat_number, valvat: { lookup: { fail_if_down: true } }